PankajSharma3/SPARKLEHOOD-ASSIGNMENT/README.md

 3. **Error Handling**: Comprehensive error handling for all endpoints
 4. **Validation**: Built-in validation for required fields and enum values
 5. **Environment Configuration**: Uses `.env` for sensitive configuration

-This implementation provides all the required functionality while using modern JavaScript module syntax.
-The code is organized following MVC architecture and includes proper error handling and validation.